nforgeio/neonKUBE/Go/src/github.com/loopieio/cadence-proxy/README.md

 ## Building the cadence-proxy for neonKUBE.sln Build

 Building the cadence-proxy Golang executables is part of the neonKUBE.sln build.
 This happens in `$NF_ROOT/Go/build-cadence-proxy.ps1`, which is a powershell script that builds a cadence-proxy Golang executable for windows, linux, and OSX.
 The [neonKUBE](https://github.com/nforgeio/neonKUBE "nforgeio/neonKUBE") repository includes source code for all Go dependencies necessary for building the cadence-proxy Golang executables, so there are no further steps required for compiling and building the executables.
 These dependencies can be found in `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/vendor`.
-The `vendor` directory is generated automatically generated, along with `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/Gopkg.lock`, by the Golang tool [dep](https://github.com/golang/dep "dep GitHub").
+The `vendor` directory and `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/Gopkg.lock` are generated, by the Golang tool [dep](https://github.com/golang/dep "dep GitHub").
 Dep is the dependency management tool for Go and is the convention for managing dependencies in Golang projects.
-Upon successful completion, the build script places the executables in `$NF_ROOT/Build` and they are titled `cadence-proxy.win.exe`, `cadence-proxy.linux`, and `cadence-proxy.osx`.
+Upon successful completion of the build script, 3 executables, `cadence-proxy.win.exe`, `cadence-proxy.linux`, and `cadence-proxy.osx` are placed in `$NF_ROOT/Build`.

 ## Building the cadence-proxy for developing on the cadence-proxy

 If you are developing the cadence-proxy Golang project, you might need to manage the cadence-proxy project dependencies themselves.
 This requires a different method of building that utilizes a `Makefile` in the cadence-proxy project root (`$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy`).
-The `Makefile` uses Golang's dependency management tool, dep, to install new project dependencies, and update existing dependencies.
-Running the `Makefile` will also run all test files in the cadence-proxy project, and they must pass for the build to complete.
+The `Makefile` uses Golang's dependency management tool, dep, to install new project dependencies and update existing ones.
+Running the `Makefile` will also run all test files in the cadence-proxy project.
 It will also generate a Golang test executable in `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/test`, as well as test logs in `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/test/logs`.
 To execute the `Makefile`, run the command:

 ```
 make
 ```
 in the cadence-proxy project root (`$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy`).
-In order to run the `make` command, you must have a console that can run the command.
+In order to run `make`, you must have a console that can run the command.
 [Cmder](https://cmder.net/ "Cmder.net") is a good console emulator for windows that provides some nice extra console functionality (like `make`) not included in the windows Command Prompt.
 Upon successful completion, the Golang executables will be placed into `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/bin`.
 To run the windows executable, simply change directories from the cadence-proxy project root to `$NF_ROOT/Go/src/github.com/loopieio/cadence-proxy/bin`, and run in the console:

 ```
 cadence-proxy.win.exe